Platform Installation with Ansible

 Create the PostgreSQL Database for the Ansible Installation

-For information about supported versions of PostgreSQL, see Artifactory PostgreSQL Support.
+For supported PostgreSQL versions, see Artifactory PostgreSQL Support.

 CREATE USER artifactory WITH PASSWORD 'password';